Convini/DriveY/README.md

 ## Welcome to DriveY

-DriveY is a cPanel Plugin being designed and developed to take complete backups to following cloud storage:
+DriveY is a cPanel Plugin being designed and developed to take complete automated backups to following cloud storage:
  - OneDrive
  - GoogleDrive
  - DropBox